cultureandempire/cultureandempire.github.io/cande.md

 Conflict defines us.
 It destroys us, or makes us stronger.
 It's out of conflict that new political structures emerge, for politics is essentially about organizing disparate groups and factions to win power through some kind of conflict, and then keeping these groups in balance to prevent further conflict.
 The new political structures of the twenty-first century will be unlike any we've ever seen before.
 Today, we have the seeds, and already they are international, anonymous, decentralized, self-organizing, fast, and accurate.

 When we say that the Internet "removes borders," this will one day literally be true.
 Two generations from now, the political structure of nation-states will be as quaint as medieval city-states, shires, and dukedoms.
 Just as with the Corn Laws in nineteenth-century Britain, the injustices of the counter-revolution are driving a generation to political activism.
 Perhaps the first and most significant digital activist was Richard Stallman, who in 1989 nailed the GNU General Public License (GPL) to the church door.
-I'll come back to Stallman's story in “Going Digital”.
+I'll come back to Stallman's story in Culture &amp; Empire.
 Today, activists across the world are occupying the squares and streets of our cities, demanding an end to crony politics.

 I started to decrypt and document the dynamics of the digital revolution and counter-revolution in 1999, and then in 2005 took over as president of the [Foundation for a Free Information Infrastructure](http://www.ffii.org) (FFII), a European activist network that fought software patents.
 We built websites and campaigns, organized conferences, and wrote laws.
 They called us "anti-business" so we wore suits and brought countless small business owners to speak.
 We tried to convince emerging Internet giants to support us.